20/20 vision is about the best you can have, and the 2020 Mobile Jewish Film Festival promises to be some of the best films we’ve ever screened!

 Morris Moe Berg was an enigmatic and brilliant Jewish baseball player turned spy.
 Berg caught and fielded in the major leagues during baseball’s Golden Age in the 1920s and 1930s, but very few people know that Berg also worked for the Office of Strategic Services (OSS), spying in Europe and playing a prominent role in America’s efforts to undermine the German atomic bomb program during World War II.

 Based on the true story of Elisabeth Eidenbenz and her female co-workers who saved the lives of almost 600 infants in World War II. – “When there is great suffering, you don’t ask questions.
 You help…”

-Golda’s Balcony, The Film captures a solo performance by Tovah Feldshuh – who plays Golda Meir and numerous other characters in the course of the film – during a multi-camera, video recording in front of a live audience in May of 2003.
+Golda’s Balcony, The Film captures a solo performance by Tovah Feldshuh – who plays Golda Meir and numerous other characters in the course of the film – during a multi-camera, videorecording in front of a live audience in May of 2003.
 The recordings were edited into a motion picture in early 2019, after which it went on to become an official selection at numerous film festivals in North America.
-As of August 24, 2019, the film had been selected for 45 American Film Festivals and, in addition, had won ten Audience Choice Awards as “Best Feature” among the festivals to which it had been invited.
+As of August 24, 2019, the film had been selected for 45 American film Festivals and, also, had won ten Audience Choice Awards as “Best Feature” among the festivals to which it had been invited.